dixitt5/Incubyte-training/ts/notes.md

 # Typescript

->it was introduced for implementing type saftety in javascript.
+>It was introduced for implementing type saftety in Javascript.

-## Various type
+## Various types
 1) number
 2) string
 3) boolean

+## Interface

+>Interfaces are like blueprints, that helps for modularization.

+## Generics

+## Namespaces